tasket/wyng-backup/doc/Wyng_Archive_Format_V3.md

 _manifest_ – A list of volume data chunks which identifies each chunk by its hash and address (offset within the volume).

-_session_ – A version of a volume during a specific backup session at a specific time; a snapshot copy.
+_session_ – A backup session or a version of a volume during a specific backup session at a specific time; a snapshot copy.
+Referenced by session names using the form 'S_YYYYMMDD-HHMMSS'.

 _volume_ – Any contiguous set of binary blocks, which likely contains a filesystem; a logical volume, disk image or disk partition.